Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Discussions

 The positive feedback exhibits clear spatial structure, suppressing star formation in the central region ($\lesssim 50$ pc) while enhancing it throughout the wider galactic disk (from $\sim 50$ pc to 1.5 kpc).
 Importantly, this mechanism requires both AGN and SN feedback working in concert; our additional tests revealed that AGN feedback alone would expel gas rather than compress it into star-forming structures.
 The moderate AGN energy input in dwarf galaxies compresses gas without expelling it from the shallow potential wells, creating ideal conditions for enhanced star formation when combined with efficient cooling.

-Our simulation results closely match observations of the starburst dwarf galaxy Henize 2-10, where AGN-driven outflows create shock-compressed regions of enhanced star formation at similar distances from the central black hole.
+Our simulation results may explain the observations of the starburst dwarf galaxy Henize 2-10, where AGN-driven outflows create shock-compressed regions of enhanced star formation at similar distances from the central black hole.
 This observational validation strengthens our conclusions about the positive feedback mechanism.
 While AGN drives powerful outflows in the central $\sim 100$ pc, we find that SN feedback dominates large-scale galactic outflows in dwarf galaxies, with outflow velocities exceeding 100 km/s, highlighting the complex interplay between different feedback mechanisms across galactic scales.

 These findings have important implications for understanding both nearby starburst dwarf galaxies and high-redshift gas-rich dwarf galaxies.
 The efficient cooling regime characteristic of these environments creates ideal conditions for positive AGN feedback, suggesting that AGN may play a previously unrecognized role in accelerating star formation during the most active phases of dwarf galaxy evolution.
 This challenges conventional wisdom about AGN feedback and offers new perspectives on how black holes interact with their host galaxies in the low-mass regime.